top of page

 COURSE DIRECTOR, Kathy Bassett, BSDH, RDH, MEd

 Kathy has served 34 years as a Professor of Dental Hygiene at Pierce College, Lakewood, WA; and as an Affiliate Professor in the Departments of Oral Health Sciences and Periodontics at the University of Washington, School of Dentistry, Seattle, WA.
-Kathy has served as course director for CODA approved initial training in local anesthesia for dental hygiene students, and as a clinical instructor for dental students.
+Kathy has served as course director for CODA approved initial training in local anesthesia for dental hygiene students and as a clinical instructor for dental students.
 As local anesthesia rules were adopted in northeastern states, she facilitated initial training and contracted “Train-the-Trainer” education for dental hygiene faculty throughout the Northeast, and corporate clinical educators.
 She is a co-author of the textbook Local Anesthesia for Dental Professionals (current Revised 2nd Edition) and has authored numerous dental hygiene textbook chapters on local anesthesia including Clinical Practice of Dental Hygiene by Esther Wilkins, Mosby’s Dental Hygiene: Concepts, Cases, and Competencies, and numerous articles including issues of Dimensions of Dental Hygiene, Decisions in Dentistry, Dental Advisor, Todays RDH, and others.
 Additionally, Kathy has presented hundreds of CE lectures and workshop courses on dental local anesthesia at numerous dental hygiene and dental conferences nationally and internationally, including co-presenting with other dentist educators and speakers.
 Kathy also has 43 years of experience as a restorative expanded functions dental hygienist whose primary duties included administering local anesthesia for all types of dental procedures to include restorative, periodontal, endodontic, and oral surgery.

 PREREQUISITES: